zinzi-org/.github/profile/README.md

 Our goal is to provide a platform that will host other member based organizations with easy to use cryptographic proof of membership.
 Although proof of membership is just a small part of the puzzle.
 Project zinzi aims to seed decentralized platforms that will harness the benefits of this membership platform to ensure a successful ecosystem.

 Zinzi consists of three core elements.
-Member Board - Ethereum Based Governance  Smart Contract Member -  ERC721 Soulbound Membership Token
+- Member Board (Ethereum Based Governance  Smart Contract)
+- Member (ERC721 Soulbound Membership Token)
-Project -  ERC721 Transferable Token
+- Project (ERC721 Transferable Token)

 ## Member Board